uport-project/uport-connect/README.md

 ## <a name="getting-started"></a>Getting started with uPort

 For additional documentation on all functionality [visit our docs](https://github.com/uport-project/uport-connect/blob/develop/docs/reference/index.md).
+For a more interactive intro visit [developer.uport.me](https://developer.uport.me/gettingstarted).
 For a quick start continue below.

-For a more interactive quick start visit [developer.uport.me](https://developer.uport.me/gettingstarted)

 ### <a name="quick-start"></a> Quick Start